Before you set off on your trip to Blackpool, make sure you plan ahead.

 Blackpool Transport has made a few changes to the way they ask riders to use their services.
 Find out what’s changed, timetables, fare options and live service updates over on the Blackpool Transport website.

 Blackpool Trams are now operating again on a 20-minute frequency to support the town’s economy and provide an important service for commuters and visitors to the resort.
-For timetables please visit Blackpool Transport website.
+In busy evenings throughout the Blackpool Illuminations, the tram frequency has been increased to every ten minutes.
+For timetables, please visit Blackpool Transport website.